DavidBrynnHouse/Data_601_HW-3/README.md

 A large feature of the report is that much of it is redacted.
 For each redacted section a reason is given for the redaction so I wanted to see what the major reasons for redaction were, Previous analysis of this document included looking at the word frequncy of the document so I wanted to specifically look for the number and type of sections that were redacted.

+## Summary

+The Special Council Rober Mullers Investigation into Russian Interference in the 2016 Presidential Election was a landmark report which has been analyzed by many who seek to understand the Trump 2016 presidential campaign and Russia's involvement.
+By obtaining the frequency of unique words in the document one can learn much about what the investigation involved and what its main focus was.
+Because much of the report was redacted there are still large segments that are unknown to the public.
+By observing what sort of information was withheld readers can better understand what may be missing from the report.

 ## Limitations and Basic Info of the Report